-Do you want a process improvement plan for your factory, in order to improve quality, reduce cost, and deliver on time?
-And are you wondering, ‘is there a step-by-step approach?'
+Do you want a process improvement plan for your factory to improve quality, reduce cost, and deliver on time?
+You might also be wondering, ‘how do I go about implementing it?’'

-- Having the right process will help produce the right results
+- Having the proper process will help produce the right results.

-This might sound obvious, but we have seen many factory owners order an impressive piece of machinery, only to realize that it doesn’t serve their purpose at all.
-Sometimes, they may pay very little for overtime and end up losing operators, when their goal is to increase capacity.
-Not smart!
+1. Clarify Your GoalsWe have seen many factory owners order an impressive piece of machinery, only to realize that it doesn’t serve its purpose.
+Sometimes, they may pay very little for overtime and lose operators when their goal is to increase capacity.

 The most common goals you can set for your factory are:

 - You want to increase capacity.
 You think you need to improve the equipment uptime.
-But, in reality, what is constraining your capacity are your assembly, testing, & packing activities!
+But, in reality, what is constraining your capacity are your assembly, testing, and packing activities.

-That's why it is important to look at actual data about your factory performance, before making a decision.
+Look At Accurate Data for Quality Improvement PlanningIt is essential to look at actual data about your factory performance before deciding.
 But before you can do that, you will need to create a data collection process.
 The most common sources of data in a factory are:

-- Past project management records (plan vs. real, for example in Microsoft Project)
+- Past project management records (plan vs real, for instance, in Microsoft Project);

 You can’t build a process improvement plan without digging deeper into what caused the mistake in the first place.
 Is it related to the number of hours the operators are working?
 The tools they have at their disposal?
 Any issues within the production process?